About Carmichael Fisher

 We have set out a table at the Schedule below which sets out the information collected by us or from third parties.

-Information You provide to us: You provide information to us when you speak with a Carmichael Fisher Employee, email your curriculum vitae (CV), apply for an advertised role on LinkedIn or communicate with us in any way relating to the Executive search we provide.
+Information You provide to us: You provide information to us when you speak with a Carmichael Fisher Employee, email your curriculum vitae/resume (CV), apply for an advertised role on LinkedIn or communicate with us in any way relating to the Executive search we provide.

 You are not obligated to provide Carmichael Fisher with any personal information or participate in our executive search.
 Therefore, when we collect personal information directly from you, we consider this to be voluntary.
 If you are unwilling to provide us with certain requested information, please be aware this may limit our ability to consider you regarding the executive search service we provide.